English | Lietuviškai

 6.1 Program option --help

-The vast majority of compiled and in the Peropesis distribution distributed programs can be executed with the --help option.
-The program executed with this option prints the instruction manual for the program on the screen.
+The vast majority of programs distributed in the Peropesis distribution can be executed/run with the --help option.
+A program executed with this option prints the program's instructions on the screen.
 Example:

 $ uname --help